JunghwanRo/log/README.md

 # To be DONE

-Make files to save themselves if run training. \
+Make files to save themselves if running training. \
 Improve Buoyancy. \
 Apply surface tension. \
 Download all interesting lectures from ETHZ-robotics. \